Shirley Clarke: Life

-Born Shirley Brimberg in New York City, she was the daughter of a Polish-immigrant father who made his fortune in manufacturing.
+Born Shirley Brimberg in New York City, she was the daughter of a Jewish-Polish-immigrant father who made his fortune in manufacturing.
 Her mother was the daughter of a multimillionaire Jewish manufacturer and inventor.
 The eldest of three daughters, her sister was the writer Elaine Dundy.
 Her interest in dance began at an early age, but met with the disapproval of her father, a violent bully.

 Clarke attended Stephens College, Johns Hopkins University, Bennington College, and University of North Carolina.
 As a result of dance lessons at each of these schools, she trained under the Martha Graham technique, the Humphrey-Weidman technique, and the Hanya Holm method of modern dance.
 She married Bert Clarke to escape her father's control, so she could study dance under the masters in New York City.
 Their daughter Wendy was born in 1944.
 Her marriage to Bert ended in divorce in 1963.
 She began her career as a dancer in the New York avant-garde modern dance movement.
 She was an avid participant in dance lessons and performances at the Young Women's Hebrew Association.

 In 1972, Clarke was a signatory to a campaign of Ms. magazine, "We Have Had Abortions", which called for an end to "archaic laws" limiting reproductive freedom; the participants encouraged women to share their stories and take action.